Veloxint Management Team

 Craig became the Chairman of the Board and Chief Executive Officer of Real Industry, Inc., (then called Signature Group Holdings) in June, 2013 after leading a proxy battle to remove the company’s board.
 This was Craig’s third successful hostile take-over on Wall Street.
-The parent company is a publicly traded private equity type investor.
-Growing from $40 million of annual revenue in 2013 to roughly $1.5 billion today, Real Industry, through its subsidiary Real Alloy, became the world’s largest independent recycler of aluminum.
-Real Industry (RELY) joined the NASDAQ in June of 2015.
+Te company grew from $40 million of annual revenue in 2013 to roughly $1.3 billion under Craig’s stewardship.

 In 2010 Craig founded Shale-Inland, named for his daughter Shale, and his father’s company, Inland Steel.
 Shale-Inland is the nation’s leading master distributor of stainless steel pipe, valves and fittings, stamped and fabricated parts to the US energy industry.
 The company’s revenues grew from $10 million in 2010 to roughly $800 million by 2012.